-Tracks A and B are not mutually exclusive.
-Students following either are encouraged to consider incorporating some of the spirit of the other track into their educational program.
-See the Chemistry chapter of the course catalogue for detailed information about requirements for the major and for a recommended course selection schedule.
+The two tracks are not mutually exclusive.
+Students following either are encouraged to consider incorporating some of the spirit the other track into their educational program.

 Normally, majors participate in two semesters of the department comprehensive seminar program, and seniors give an oral presentation at the annual Senior Symposium, but these two requirements may be waived for a student enrolled in Education 331, Student Teaching, during the second semester of her senior year.